60 Festive Wreath Ideas for Windows, Doors, and More

 Snowy Pinecone Wreath

-Long, slender pinecones, such as those of a white pine, work best for this new take on a Southern holiday classic—the pinecone wreath.
-Finish with a narrow ribbon layered on top of a wider ribbon.
+Long, slender pinecones, such as those of a white pine, work best for this new take on a Southern holiday classic.
+Finish with a narrow ribbon layered on top of a wider one.
 Learn how to make this snowy pinecone wreath.

-Add simple elegance by flocking a premade pinecone wreath.
+Add simple elegance by flocking a pre-made pinecone wreath.
 In a well-ventilated area, spray several layers of canned flocking on the wreath, allowing each layer to dry completely.
-To dislay as a coffee table piece, add adhesive-backed felt pads to the bottom of a round mirror that is slightly larger than your wreath.
+To display as a coffee table piece, add adhesive-backed felt pads to the bottom of a round mirror that is slightly larger than your wreath.
 Place wreath on top of mirror.
 Add glass votives.

 Round Magnolia Wreath

 Magnolia wreaths have a sophisticated, Southern look, and they don’t shed messy needles like pine versions.
-Try hanging your wreath with strips of fabric using elsewhere in your room, or with pretty grosgrain ribbon.
-See the Step-by-Step Instructions.
+Try hanging it with pretty grosgrain ribbon.

 Stretch Your Wreath